caenrigen/vscode-jupytext-sync/README.md

 - **`Jupytext: Show Jupytext Sync Logs`**: Opens the output channel for Jupytext Sync, showing logs which can be helpful for troubleshooting, especially for Python executable discovery.
 - **`Jupytext: Locate Python and Jupytext`**: Manually triggers Python and Jupytext discovery, showing detailed information about which Python executable and Jupytext version is being used.
 Useful for troubleshooting environment issues.
 - **`Jupytext: Pair via Jupytext`**: Initiates the pairing process for the active file or a file selected from the Explorer.
 Prompts for Jupytext formats based on `jupytextSync.askFormats.onPairDocuments` and `jupytextSync.defaultFormats`.
-- **`Jupytext: Open as paired Notebook via Jupytext`**: Opens a Jupytext-compatible text file (e.g., `.py`, `.md`) as a VS Code notebook.
+- **`Jupytext: Open paired Notebook via Jupytext`**: Opens the paired notebook (`.ipynb` file) corresponding to the text file (e.g., `.py`, `.md`) as a VS Code Notebook Editor.
 This is a key feature for working with text-based versions of notebooks.
+The text file must be first paired to a notebook (`Pair via Jupytext` or via Jupytext config files).
 - **`Jupytext: Insert Raw Code Cell Below and Focus Container`**: Inserts a new raw cell below the active cell in a notebook.
 - **`Jupytext: Insert Raw Code Cell Above and Focus Container`**: Inserts a new raw cell above the active cell in a notebook.
 - **`Jupytext: Change Cell to default Code`**: Changes the selected notebook cell(s) to the default code type.